ondra-prochazka/a-3d-mountain-map/docs/index.md

 [vts-browser-cpp desktop][2]{:target="_blank"}.
-Though the whitewash and vertical-exaggeration techniques used in the mountain map are not yet fully reflected in the current version of vts-browser-cpp, the realistic physical atmosphere and enhanced navigation capabilities provide for an almost Zen-like experience.
+Though the whitewash and vertical-exaggeration techniques used in the mountain map are not yet fully reflected in the current version of vts-browser-cpp, the realistic physical atmosphere and enhanced navigation capabilities provide for a beautiful, almost Zen-like experience.

 <br/>

 ## Legal Notice

-Not that though all of the sources used in this map are freely available, some license restricitons do apply.
-Respective copyright holders are clearly marked in the bottom-right area of your map window:
+Though all of the sources used in this map are freely available, license restrictions do apply.
+Check with the respective copyright holders, clearly marked in the bottom-right area of your map window:

 ![Credits section in vts-browser-js][40]

 You are free to use the information contained herein or in the accompanying GitHub repo map as a basis for your own 3D-mapping projects.

-VTS Geospatial is &copy; Melown Technologies SE 2015-19, available under a permissive open-source license.
+VTS Geospatial is &copy; Melown Technologies SE 2015-19

-This website and the accompanying source code repo is &copy; 2019 Ondřej Procházka

 [1]: https://rigel.mlwn.se/store/a-3d-mountain-map/map-config/map